-Now, let’s make one thing clear.
-I am doing this as a way to share what I learn about these gals.
+Disclaimer: I am doing this as a way to share what I learn about these gals.
 I’m not saying what I discover and write about here is the absolute truth about them.
 I’m not thinking I’m going to discover some revolutionary truth that nobody’s heard before, nor am I looking to start legalistic fights.
 This is more about me being curious and wanting to learn more about these gals, and saying “Here’s what I learned in my Bible readings today!”
-Because I’m betting there’s a lot more to them beneath the “Slut” surface.

 Which One Is She?

 Gomer is firmly in our Slut category, as she’s the woman God told the prophet Hosea to marry, despite her indiscretions that continued even after Hosea married her.
 She’s willful, stubborn, wants to do her own thing, comes back and says she’s sorry and she won’t ever do it again… and then promptly goes and does it again.